RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 ## Write Access

-Anyone who is part of the `roadie-backstage-admin` group will have write access to Tech Insights by default.
+Anyone who is part of the `roadie-backstage-admin` group in Roadie will have write access to Tech Insights.

-If you want to extend write access to more users but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as members there.
+However, if you want to grant write access to the feature to some users, but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a group called `roadie-tech-insights-admin` and add them as a members there.

-If it exists, anyone who is part of the `roadie-tech-insights-admin` group will have write access to Tech Insights.
+If it exists, anyone who is part of the `roadie-tech-insights-admin` group in Roadie will have write access to Tech Insights.

 ## Disabling Roadie Tech Insights